-SOUTHERN SHRIMP ZONE (South of a line from the Corpus Christi Fish Pass [Latitude 27° 40' 34''] to the Mexican Border)
+SOUTHERN SHRIMP ZONE (South of a line from the Corpus Christi Fish Pass [Latitude 27° 40' 34"] to the Mexican Border)

-Map Segments (see pg.
-22) Location Season (Dates) Hours Limits Trawl Requirements 2016 S3 5-9 nautical miles July 16 - Nov.
+L The State Outside e Waters of the No The State Outside Waters of the Northern Shrimp Zone are OPE DPEN TO SHRIMPING as follows: s follows: Map Segments (see pg.
+22) Location Season (Dates) Hours Limits Trawl Requirements N3 5-9 nautical miles July 16 - Nov.
 30 Dec.
-1 - May.
-15 Day and Night Bag: No Limit Size: No Limit Number of trawls: No Limit Mesh Size: Not less than 8-3/4 inches over 5 stretched meshes Trawl Size: No Limit Approved BRDs† are required Approved TEDs‡ are required 4 52 3-5 nautical miles July 16 - Nov.
-30 30 min. before sunrise to 30 min. after sunset Southern S1 Inside 3 nautical miles July 16 - Nov.
+1 - May 15 Day and Night Bag: No Limit Size: No Limit Number of trawls: No Limit Mesh Size: Not less than 8-3/4 inches over 5 stretched ənoZ qmir N2 3-5 nautical miles Feb.
+16 - May 15 July 16 - Nov.
+30 30 min. before sunrise to 30 min. after sunset mesnes • Trawl Size: No Limit • Approved BRDs † are required • Approved TEDs are required Northern Sh Σ Inside 3 nautical miles Feb.
+16 - May 15 July 16 - Nov.
 30 30 min. before sunrise to 30 min. after sunset Bag: No Limit Size: No Limit Number of trawls: No more than 2 Mesh Size: Not less than 8-3/4 inches over 5 stretched meshes Trawl Size: Net Type I (see pg.
-23) Approved BRDs† are required Approved TEDs‡ are required

-\\SPECIAL NOTICE: These dates may be changed by the department providing 72 hours public notice on new closing dates and 24 hours notice on new opening dates.

-† BRD means Bycatch Reduction Device

-† TED means Turtle Excluder Device
+23) Approved BRDst are required Approved TEDs are required N1, N2 & N3 Seabobs Dec.
+1 - May 15 July 16 - Nov.
+30 30 min. before sunrise to 30 min. after sunset No person catching seabobs may catch or have on board a boat any other species of shrimp which exceed 10%, in weight or number of the entire catch.
+Number of trawls: No more than 1 Mesh Size: 6-1/2 inches over 5 stretched meshes Trawl Size: Seabob Net (see pg.
+23) Approved BRDst are required Approved TEDst are required SPECIAL NOTI † BRD means Byc SPECIAL NOTICE: These dates may b t BRD means Bycatch Reduction Device nay be changed by the depar svice ± TED mear y the department providing 72 hour ‡ TED means Turtle Excluder Device ours public notice on ne ice SPECIAL NOTICE: These dates may be changed by the department providing 72 hours public notice on new closing dates and 24 hours notice on new opening dates. † BRD means Bycatch Reduction Device # TED means Turtle Excluder Device